nonameentername/docker-devkitpro/README.md

 # docker-devkitpro
-Dockerfile to create a devkitpro environment for nds and gba development.
+This is a modifications of nonameentername's docker file.
+This will download both devkitARM and devkitPRO perl scripts and install it within the container.

-How to build:
+How to build the container:

     docker build -t devkitpro .